Beatrice d'Este: Fashion

-Beatrice is now known above all for her inventive genius in creating new clothes, which was one of her greatest passions.
-As long as she lived she had no rivals in any court, she dictated fashion in many cities of the time and it was following her example that numerous Italian noblewomen, even outside the Milanese court, adopted the coazzone hairstyle, which came very much into vogue.
+Beatrice is now known for her skill for creating new clothes, which was one of her greatest passions.
+As long as she lived, she had no rivals in any court; she dictated fashion in many cities of the time, and it was following her example that numerous Italian noblewomen, even outside the Milanese court, adopted the coazzone hairstyle, which came very much into vogue.

 Nielli depicting Beatrice kneeling before the Virgin, c.
 1495.
-The very long coazzone stands out and the waist is still tight, despite the two pregnancies.
+The very long coazzone stands out, and the waist is still tight, despite the two pregnancies.

 Francesco Muralto remembers her as "inventor of new clothes", role of which she herself shows full awareness when, in a letter to her sister, she apologizes for having "little imagination to make new inventions" at that time, because of the pain for the loss of her mother.
 Thanks to the correspondence of the ubiquitous Trotti and the letters of Beatrice herself to her sister and husband, many descriptions of her rich clothes and inventions are preserved.
-An absolute novelty was, for example, striped dresses like the one she wears in the Pala Sforzesca and hers would also seem to be the idea of highlighting the waist by tightening around it a cord of large pearls that she defined in St. Francis style.
-The pearls of the rest were her greatest habit and since childhood, she made constant use of them, both in the form of a necklace, both in hairstyles and as a decoration of clothes.
+An absolute novelty was, for example, striped dresses like the one she wears in the Pala Sforzesca, and hers would also seem to be the idea of highlighting the waist by tightening around it a cord of large pearls that she defined in St. Francis style.
+The pearls of the rest were her greatest habit and since childhood, she made constant use of them, both in the form of a necklace, and in hairstyles and as a decoration of clothes.
 She preferred deep, square-shaped necklines and fabrics decorated with Sforza and Este exploits, especially with the motif of the Vincian knots designed by Leonardo da Vinci.
 She sometimes wore hats jewelled with magpie feather and more extravagant uses are also known, such as the solid gold chain that she would seem to wear in the bust carved on the Portal of the room of the sink of the Certosa di Pavia, which was of exclusively male use.

 Beatrice with her son Ercole Massimiliano.
 Detail from the Pala Sforzesca, ca. 1494–1495.
 Currently in the Pinacoteca di Brera, Milan.

 Her taste in dress particularly struck the French courtiers following Charles VIII, who spent themselves in extensive descriptions; the poet André de la Vigne, in his work in verse Le Vergier d'honneur, remembers his excessive ostentatious luxury: